 When ads are different but not smart, they will entertain consumers, but do nothing for your brand.
 Your advertising must be smart enough to trigger the desired consumer response to match your brand strategy.

 The branded breakthrough is “how you say it.”
 It uses creativity to capture the consumer’s attention within the clutter of the market while linking your brand closer to the story.
 And, the motivating message is “what you say.”
 You have to communicate the main message to connect with consumers memorably, so the ad sticks enough to move consumers to see, think, feel, or act differently than before they saw the ad.

 The ABC's of judging advertising

-- Is the creative idea helping to drive maximum brand involvement?
+- Second, is the creative idea helping to drive maximum brand involvement?

-- Is the creative idea memorable enough to stick in the consumer’s mind and move them to purchase?
+- Finally, is the creative idea memorable enough to stick in the consumer’s mind and move them to purchase?

 Ads that stick need to be memorable enough to move consumers.
 Surround your consumer with your creative idea, invest in your assets, engage emotionally, and build a deeper love with those who already love you.

 Continue to build your creative idea.
 A goldfish will get bigger with a bigger bowl.
 The same holds for creative ideas.
 Build your creative idea over time, across various media, over many products to different targets and through multiple stories, each time adding to the idea.